-The U.S. hotel industry reported positive results in the three key performance metrics during January 2020, according to data from STR.
+The U.S. hotel industry posted solid performance in comparison with pre-pandemic levels, according to December 2021 data from STR.

 Global tourism experienced a 4% upturn in 2021, compared to 2020 (415 million versus 400 million).
 However, international tourist arrivals (overnight visitors) were still 72% below the pre-pandemic year of 2019, according to preliminary estimates by UNWTO.